LibreCAD/docs/getstart/install.rst

 For other versions of OS/X, please follow build instructions in the :ref:`appendix <build>`.

 .. note::
-    If you an OS/X developer, please help us to improve DMG installers and MacPorts LibreCAD package.
+    If you are an OS/X developer, please help us improve the DMG installers and MacPorts LibreCAD package.

 Linux